Jews & Early Christians

 The course will also study the early creation and development of Christian Churches in the margins of the Jewish communities of Greece, focusing on the activity of Paul, the Greek-speaking Jew from Tarsus of Cilicia who later became the Christian “Apostle of the Gentiles”.

-Apart from Corinth and Delos, part of the course will be spent in Athens which also hosted flourishing Jewish and Samareitan communities.
+Apart from Athens, part of the course will be spent at Corinth and Delos/Mykonos which also hosted flourishing Jewish and Samareitan communities.